-- .1 Equipment will be subjected to a demonstration, running test, and performance test after the installation has been verified and any identified deficiencies have been remedied. - .2 Performance Verification will be conducted at two (2) different intervals, once in 2007 and the other in 2008.
-Performance Verification cannot be completed until the Systems Integrator integrates the controls installed under this Contract with the completed WTP SCADA system in 2008.
-The Contractor shall make provisions for attending all tests required during Performance Verification. - .3 Performance Verification in 2007 will be conducted under the Deacon reservoir static head conditions, which is approximately 6 meters greater than the design static head condition of the future clear well. - .4 Performance Verification in 2008 will be conducted under the design static head conditions. - .5 During the demonstration, running tests, and performance tests, the Contractor shall operate equipment as required to complete the Performance Verification required from all Divisions of this Specification. - .6 Prior to any testing, the Contract Administrator will advise the Contractor of acceptable dates when testing may be conducted.
-Inform the Contract Administrator at least fourteen (14) days in advance of conducting the tests and arrange for the attendance of the Manufacturer's Representative.
-The tests may be concurrent with the inspection of satisfactory installation if mutually agreed by the Contractor and the Contract Administrator. - .7 The Manufacturer's Representative shall conduct all necessary checks to equipment and if necessary, advise the Contractor of any further checking, flushing, cleaning, or other work needed prior to confirming the equipment is ready to run. - .8 The Contractor shall then operate the equipment for at least one (1) hour to demonstrate to himself the operation of the equipment and any required ancillary services.
-Any remedial measures required to ensure satisfactory operation shall be promptly undertaken. - .9 Once it is mutually agreed between the Contractor and the Contract Administrator that the equipment is ready to run, Performance Verification to be conducted in 2007 shall be as follows: - .1 Demonstration:
+- .1 Equipment will be subjected to a demonstration, running test, and performance test after the installation has been verified and any identified deficiencies have been remedied. - .2 During the demonstration, running tests, and performance tests, the Contractor shall operate equipment as required to complete the Performance Verification required from all Divisions of this Specification. - Inform the Contract Administrator at least fourteen (14) days in advance of conducting the tests and arrange for the attendance of the Manufacturer's Representative.
+The tests may be concurrent with the inspection of satisfactory installation if mutually agreed by the Contractor and the Contract Administrator. - .4 The Manufacturer's Representative shall conduct all necessary checks to equipment and if necessary, advise the Contractor of any further checking, flushing, cleaning, or other work needed prior to confirming the equipment is ready to run. - .5 The Contractor shall then operate the equipment for at least one (1) hour to demonstrate to himself the operation of the equipment and any required ancillary services.
+Any remedial measures required to ensure satisfactory operation shall be promptly undertaken.

+.6 Demonstration:

 - .1 The Contractor shall then notify the Contract Administrator of his readiness to demonstrate the operation of the equipment.
 The Contract Administrator shall attend, as expeditiously as possible. - .2 With the assistance of the Manufacturer's Representative, the Contractor shall demonstrate that the equipment is properly installed.
 Alignment, piping connections, electrical connections, etc. will be checked and if appropriate, code certifications provided. - .3 The equipment shall then be run for one (1) hour.
 Local controls shall be satisfactorily verified by cycling the equipment through several start-stop operations, modulating its output, or some combination.
-Operating parameters such as temperature, pressure, voltage, vibration, etc., will be checked to ensure that they are within the specified or Manufacturer's Representative's recommended limits, whichever is more stringent. - .4 Specific to the Medium Voltage Soft Starters, demonstration of the operation of this equipment shall be conducted for one (1) hour for each pump - .5 On satisfactory completion of the one (1) hour demonstration, the equipment shall be stopped and critical parameters, such as alignment, shall be rechecked by the Contractor. - .2 Running Test: - .1 The equipment shall be restarted and run continuously for a minimum of five (5) days (120 hours) or as specified.
+Operating parameters such as temperature, pressure, voltage, vibration, etc., will be checked to ensure that they are within the specified or Manufacturer's Representative's recommended limits, whichever is more stringent. - .4 The Demonstration testing of the chemical pumps, piping, and storage tanks shall be conducted with water. - .5 On satisfactory completion of the one (1) hour demonstration, the equipment shall be stopped, dried with air and critical parameters, such as alignment, shall be rechecked.

+.7 Running Test:

+- 11 Using water as the medium, The equipment shall be restarted and run continuously for a minimum of three (3) days (72 hours) or as specified.
 During this period, as practicable, conditions shall be simulated which represent maximum or most severe, average, and minimum or least severe conditions.
-These conditions will be mutually agreed by the Contractor and Contract Administrator on the basis of the information contained in the technical specifications, as well as the methods utilized to create the simulated conditions and the time periods allotted to each. - .2 Upon completion of the successful Running Test, the equipment related to the Branch 2 Pumps shall be stopped and modified as necessary in order to maintain the pre-construction functionality until Performance Verification is completed in 2008.
-During the period between the completed installation and System Demonstration, the Contractor shall maintain the equipment as recommended by the Equipment Manufacturer(s). - .10 Once it is mutually agreed between the Contractor and the Contract Administrator, Performance Verification can be completed.
-Performance Verification tests shall be performed as follows: - .1 Performance Tests: - .1 Performance tests shall be conducted subsequent to the running test, as practicable and agreed between the Contract Administrator and the Contractor.
+These conditions will be mutually agreed in writing by the Manufacturer's Representative, Contractor, the Contractor, and Contract Administrator on the basis of the information contained in the technical specifications, as well as the methods utilized to create the simulated conditions and the time periods allotted to each. - .2 Upon satisfactory completion of the Running test, all equipment shall be cleaned and dried and left in a ready state for the Performance tests.